lescardone/business-project/project-checkpoints/mvp.md

 # Exploratory Data Analysis of Shanghai Expat Rental Market

 I scraped over 2000 pages of listings from the public listing website [jiazaishanghai](www.jiazaishanghai.com).
 Of the listings I gathered, I isolated listings that were for residential or mixed (residential/office) use; listings that were classified as attached lane houses, detached lane houses, public housing, or villas.
-I removed all listings appeared to have fake or inaccurate information.
+I removed all listings that appeared to have fake or inaccurate information.
 Lastly, I formatted all the addresses to prepare for geocoding.

 In Tableau I have created the below three visualizations: